SenseNet/docs.sensenet.com/content/concepts/content-types/17-article.md

 metaDescription: "sensenet Article"
 ---

-Articles are generally used for information that is updated more frequently and often cross-referenced and categorized.
+Articles contain formatted text content.
+They are generally used for storing and displaying information that is updated from time to time and often cross-referenced and categorized.

 # Features

+No special features for this type.

 # Parent type